shlomoswidler/wp-site/README.md

 The corresponding S3 location for the cookbook tarball would be `https://s3-us-west-2.amazonaws.com/up.shlomoswidler.com/cookbooks.tar.gz`

+To clean the cookbook bundle (so you can recreate the bundle from scratch (getting updated cookbooks from their sources)), do this:

+    rm -rf cookbook* Berkfile.lock

+Then continue with the `berks install...` command above.

 ### Note
 For some reason there is [a bug][2] in Berkshelf that prevents it from ignoring the cookbooks in the `--except` specification.
 The result is that the cookbook collection will contain cookbooks that duplicate OpsWorks built-in cookbooks.
 However, this should not matter, since the duplicates in this bundle will not be visible because OpsWorks puts its own in the path first.